 CS Open House

 This is a great chance to meet the clinic directors, current graduate students, and faculty who will be taking new graduate students.
-We particularly encourage applicants from first generation and under-represented/marginalized backgrounds.
-Come learn more about our application process, supports, training, and funding opportunities provided to our students.
+We particularly encourage applicants from first generation and under-represented/marginalized backgrounds to attend.
+We have three options, and you only need to choose one.
+Please click on the link for the open house you wish to attend to register and receive the Zoom link:

 Applications for the clinical science program are due Dec 1.
 Application procedures can be found here: https://support.psyc.vt.edu/grads/program/application-procedures.